International Tchaikovsky Competition: Tianxu An incident

 On 25 June 2019, at the final round of the piano category, Chinese competitor Tianxu An was supposed to play Tchaikovsky's Piano Concerto No. 1 followed by Rachmaninoff's Rhapsody on a Theme of Paganini.
 However, the scores on the orchestra's and conductor's stands were placed in reversed order and the Rachmaninoff piece was announced first, different from what the pianist requested.
 Since An didn't understand Russian, he was unaware of the situation.
 With the piano entry in the Rachmaninoff almost immediate, the performance "began with a failure".
 Following the incident, jury chair Denis Matsuev invited him to perform the program again, but An declined.
 The competition made an official apology and the orchestra administration suspended the responsible staff after the event.
 An was eventually awarded a "special prize" for his confidence and courage.

-Excluded from World Federation of International Music Competitions (WFIMC)
+World Federation of International Music Competitions

-On 19 April 2022, World Federation of International Music Competitions (WFIMC) decided with an overwhelming majority of member votes to exclude the International Tchaikovsky Competition from its membership with immediate effect due to "Russia´s brutal war and humanitarian atrocities in Ukraine".
+In 1971, the International Tchaikovsky Competition joined the World Federation of International Music Competitions (WFIMC), which had been founded in 1957.
+On 19 April 2022, in line with widespread sanctions in response to the Russian invasion of Ukraine, the WFIMC decided with an overwhelming majority of member votes to exclude the International Tchaikovsky Competition from its membership with immediate effect.